Hospitality awards winners revealed: Have you dined at the winning restaurant?

 Fife Lane in Mount Maunganui has won the title of supreme establishment in the 2022 Bay of Plenty Hospitality Awards.

-The contemporary dining establishment in Central Parade also picked up two more awards, including emerging chef for Rhys Mortimer, and outstanding ambience and design.
+The contemporary dining establishment in Central Parade also picked up two more awards - emerging chef for Rhys Mortimer, and outstanding ambience and design.

 The hospitality community gathered on Monday night at Trustpower Baypark to celebrate the winners of the 2022 Bay Hospitality Awards.